Cranberry White Chocolate Cookies

 Top Tip

-Roasting the pecans on the stove in a small skillet before mixing them into the dough gives the cookies a richer, nuttier taste.
-Be sure and let them cool a bit before adding them in.
+Roasting the pecans in a small skillet on the stove before mixing them into the dough gives the cookies a richer, nuttier flavor.
+Be sure to let them cool a bit before adding them in.

 More Cookies